Adam-Yonas/orbit-observer-91/README.md

 ## How to Use

-Begin by exploring the system visually.
-Adjust filters to understand how objects are distributed and where density increases.
+Begin by exploring the existing orbital environment.
+Adjust filters to understand where objects are concentrated and how congestion varies across altitude ranges.

-Introduce a new object to see how it interacts with existing ones.
-This reveals how small changes affect system behavior.
+To evaluate a proposed orbit, define a new object and insert it into the system.
+The system will immediately propagate its motion and evaluate how it interacts with existing objects over time.

-Observe detected interactions to understand how proximity evolves over time.
+Review detected interactions to understand how proximity evolves and where potential collision risks emerge.
+This allows you to see how small differences in orbital parameters can affect safety.

-Trigger a cascade event to see how localized disruptions propagate through the system.
+To understand system-level impact, trigger a cascade event.
+This generates fragments from a collision and propagates them forward, showing how a single event can increase risk across the system.

-Adjust simulation parameters to understand how assumptions influence outcomes.
+You can adjust simulation parameters such as screening horizon and proximity thresholds to explore how different assumptions influence outcomes.

-Use the AI interface to express goals and allow the system to translate them into actions.
+Finally, use the AI Copilot to describe goals or scenarios in natural language.
+The system will translate this intent into actions, reducing the need for manual parameter tuning and enabling faster exploration of safer configurations.

 ---